How to apply

 Semester fee

 There are no tuition fees for this programme.
 There is, however, a semester fee for each student comprising a student services contribution and a basic fee for public transportation.
-More detailed information on the semester fee is available on the LMU website (in German).
+More detailed information on the semester fee is available on the LMU website.